-When I bloodwork, the glucose test and plethora of screenings pregnant women typically undergo and told her I would only be getting the two standard ultrasounds at 12 and 20-weeks and a urine test — she didn't try and force me.
+When I REFUSED all bloodwork, the glucose test and the plethora of screenings pregnant women typically undergo and told her I would only be getting the two standard ultrasounds at 12 and 20-weeks and a urinalysis — she didn't try and force me.
 She didn't talk down to me.

 She simply told me about my options, informed me about the risks, and allowed me my freedom and bodily autonomy.